PyConPL/Book/2015/presentations/Business logic with PostgreSQL and Python/text.md

     mkdir /opt/pg_data
     /opt/pgsql/bin/initdb /opt/pg_data

 and start DB.
-Below command will start PostgreSQL which is going to listen on all interfaces and port *5432* (default) and data directory (*-D* option) is going to be /opt/pg_data.
+Next command will start PostgreSQL, which is going to listen on all interfaces and port *5432* (default).
+Data directory (*-D* option) is going to be /opt/pg_data.

     /opt/pgsql/bin/postmaster -p 5432 -D /opt/pg_data/